-Currently, I am working at the Wild Urban Evolutionary & Ecology Lab (Center of New Technologies; University of Warsaw).
+I am currently working at the Wild Urban Evolutionary & Ecology Lab (Center of New Technologies; University of Warsaw).
 Environmental disturbances can trigger new selective pressures, especially in urban areas in which human activities are likely to have the most drastic impacts.
 Chemical pollution such as trace metals are of particularly timely concern given their implication in several human diseases and their noxious effect on wildlife.
-I am testing whether oxidative stress covaries with urbanisation level and whether it is associated associated with trace metal exposure.
+I am testing whether oxidative stress 1) covaries with urbanisation level and 2) is associated with trace metal exposure.
 I am also investigating the effect of oxidative stress and trace metal exposure on great tit fitness parameters, telomere length and on genomic variation.
 This project is financed by a Polonez grant (Marie Curie cofund).

-Interestingly, I found that zinc and lead concentrations in the feathers of the feral pigeon (Columba livia) increase with the pigeon darkness.
-This result suggests that eumelanin, the pigement responsible for the black colouration of plumage, coat and skin in numerous animals, could allow animals to detoxify themselves by transferring a part of the metals circulating in their bloodstream in their feathers (Chatelain et al. 2014 Biology letters, Chatelain et al. 2015 Global Change Biology).
-Trace metals, such as lead and zinc, are of great concern in urban areas and are likely to threat the urban wildlife.
-Indeed, I experimentally showed that lead exposure has consistent negative effects on the reproduction success (Chatelain et al. 2015 Global Change Biology).
+Interestingly, I found that zinc and lead concentrations in the feathers of the feral pigeon (Columba livia) increase with increasing plumage darkness.
+This result suggests that eumelanin, the pigment responsible for the black colouration of plumage, coat and skin in numerous animals, could allow animals to detoxify themselves by transferring a part of the metals circulating in their bloodstream in their feathers (Chatelain et al. 2014 Biology letters, Chatelain et al. 2015 Global Change Biology).
+Accordingly, juveniles exposed to lead are darker than their counterparts raised in a metal-free environment, suggesting a higher survival of dark pigeons compared to pale pigeons (Chatelain et al. 2015 Global Change Biology).

 *aposematism is a defensive strategy that associates a conspicuous phenotype and the production of toxic compounds.